 American River Bike Patrol

-0% complete
+89% complete

-$0 Goal
+$8,000 Goal

-The American River Bike Patrol (ARBP) is an all-volunteer unit that provides emergency medical and mechanical assistance to walkers, cyclists, equestrians and other users of the 32-mile American River Parkway's Jedediah Smith Memorial Trail (Old Sacramento to Folsom Lake), one of the most heavily-used recreation trails in North America (8 million users), the 37-mile El Dorado Trail (Folsom to Camino) and City of Roseville Bike Trail.
+The American River Bike Patrol (ARBP) is an all-volunteer team that provides emergency medical and mechanical assistance to walkers, cyclists, equestrians and other users of the 32-mile American River Parkway's Jedediah Smith Memorial Trail (Old Sacramento to Folsom Lake), one of the most heavily-used recreation trails in North America (8 million users), the 37-mile El Dorado Trail (Folsom to Camino) and City of Roseville Bike Trail.

 ARBP is a unit of the National Ski Patrol (NSP) and its National Bike Patrol (NBP).
 To be certified by the NSP/NBP, all ARBP bike patrollers undergo rigorous and ongoing training in first aid, CPR, bike repair and trail etiquette.